arborchat/arborchat/specifications/sprout.md

 Encoding:

-- node ids are their base64url versions (produced by MarshalText)
+- node IDs are their base64url versions (produced by MarshalText)
-- ndoes are their base64url encoded binary format (produced by MarshalBinary
+- nodes are their base64url encoded binary format (produced by MarshalBinary